tuanemuy/csvdoc/docs/spec.md

 Each row in the CSV/TSV file has the following column structure:

 - 1st column: Specifies the HTML tag name (e.g., h1, p, ul, img).
-- 2nd column onward: Contains the value (content) to be enclosed by the tag.
-For elements requiring multiple values like tables (table, th, td, etc.), values continue in the 3rd, 4th columns, and so on.
+- 2nd column: Contains the value (content) to be enclosed by the tag.
-- Final column: Describes attributes to be applied to the HTML tag (optional).
+- 3rd column: Describes attributes to be applied to the HTML tag (optional).

+Exceptions:

+- If the length of the row is 0, it is treated as an empty line.
+- If the 2nd column is empty, the value is treated as an empty string.

 ### 2.3.
 Attribute Description

-- The final column describes HTML tag attributes in the format `key1=value1;key2=value2`.
+- The 3rd column describes HTML tag attributes in the format `key1=value1;key2=value2`.
 - Multiple attributes are separated by semicolons `;`.
 - If an attribute value contains a semicolon or equals sign, it should be escaped with a backslash.

 ### 2.4.
 Handling Invalid Tags

 - If a value specified in the 1st column is an invalid tag name (not defined in this specification or cannot be interpreted as an HTML tag), the row is treated as a `p` tag (paragraph) by default.

+### 2.5 Empty Lines

+- Empty lines are ignored.
+- To explicitly specify an empty line, use `.` in the 1st column.

 ## 3. Block Elements